impresso/impresso.github.io/_people/phillip-stroebel.md

 title: Phillip Ströbel, M.A.
 ---

-Phillip is a PhD student at the Institute of Computational Linguistics at the University of Zurich.
+Phillip is a PhD student at the University of Zurich’s Institute of Computational Linguistics.

-Within *impresso*, Phillip contributes to the development and implementation of text mining techniques.
+Within *impresso* , Phillip contributes to the development and implementation of text mining techniques.
 More precisely, his research work will focus on modelling cross-lingual topic relations across time.

 [UZH-CL profile](http://www.cl.uzh.ch/de/people/team/compling/pstroebel.html) [Twitter](https://twitter.com/CLingophil)